Nasdanika/core/engineering/model/doc/issue.md

 * Severity - crash, ...
 * Releases - releases affected by this issue.
 * Benefit explicit - some number to compare with other issues, effective benefit - computed from explicit benefit, dependent issues and contribution to features, contribution to features. issue -> feature because feature is defined at a higher level and before issues.
+* Duration - different from effort.
+E.g. to file for a passport may take a few hours of effort and a few weeks of duration.